 Ramp druid (Big Druid) is an older archetype of druid that has been missing from the competitive scene for some time.
 The deck has always had a pretty straightforward game-plan of ramping early and deploying big threats turn after turn in the mid and late-game.
 The newest iteration of ramp druid is no different in terms of its plan of attack.

 Before we go any further, we should get one thing out of the way.
 This deck is not cheap.
 It is not close to being cheap.
 It is not close to being remotely close to being cheap.
 If you are on a budget, this is not the deck for you.
-The list in this article is 14,240 dust.
 To be quite frank, there are very few cards that you can replace and still maintain a serviceable win rate and the cards that are replaceable are some of the commons and rares (not the legendaries).

 Higher Priority (keep every time)

 - Wild Growth – While Wild Growth doesn’t impact the early board against aggro, it ramps you ahead by an entire turn which is invaluable in Hearthstone.
-Wild Growth and Innervate are cards you will be keeping in every opening hand, regardless of match-ups.
+Wild Growth and Jade Blossom are cards you will be keeping in every opening hand, regardless of match-ups.

 - Wrath – You want to keep Wrath versus aggressive decks to fend off their early pressure and to give you some breathing room to play your ramp cards and big minions.
 If you don’t survive the early game, your big minions won’t have an impact on the game and Wrath helps you survive.

 Winrate stats are currently unavailable for this deck at the moment!